Mohammed-Aazam/Mohammed-Aazam/README.md

 ---

 ## Featured Projects
-> Click the titles to open repositories — include clear README, architecture diagram, run instructions, and screenshots for each pinned project.

 ### 🔹 Eye-Gaze-Estimation (Deep Learning)
 **Description:** Deep learning pipeline to predict eye gaze from facial images.